Chukobyte/learn-engine-dev/docs/opengl_rendering/asset_management.md

 - `GL_CLAMP_TO_BORDER`: Coordinates outside the range are now given a user-specified border color.

-`filterMin` and `filterMax` refers to the texture filtering mode.
+`filterMin` and `filterMag` refers to the texture filtering mode.
 Below are the possible values:

 - `GL_NEAREST`: OpenGL selects the texel that center is closest to the texture coordinate.
 Ideal for pixel art games.